This post references products from one or more of our partners. We may receive compensation when you apply through our marketplace.

 The popularity of rewards cards has spawned a cottage industry in blogs and other websites dedicated to maximizing the accumulation of miles and points.
 For those with less time or dedication, the key to a good rewards-card experience lies in taking advantage of the bonuses while avoiding potential problems.
 Here are some guidelines that apply to any rewards card:

-Don’t Get in over Your Head
+Don’t Get in Over Your Head

 Switching to a rewards card for purchases you’d normally make with a debit card, such as groceries or fuel, is fine as long as you plan to pay off those purchases in full each month.
 But “big-ticket” buys that push your rewards level to new heights could end up costing you in the long run if they lead to outstanding balances and interest charges on the purchases.

-A little planning ahead can help you make good use of these deals, without getting overextended: Apply for your rewards card three or four months before you plan to make a major purchase you’ve already saved for (booking a vacation, say, or buying furniture or appliances).
-Put the purchase on your new card, and then pay it off with savings to help earn the intro bonus without incurring finance charges.
+A little planning ahead can help you make good use of these deals, without getting overextended: Apply for your rewards credit card three or four months before you plan to make a major purchase you’ve already saved for (booking a vacation, say, or buying furniture or appliances).
+Put the purchase on your new credit card, and then pay it off with your savings to help earn the intro bonus without incurring any finance charges.

 Look for No-Fee Cards

 If your strategy is to pay the card off in full then cancel it before the annual fee kicks in, think again: Closing card accounts reduces your total available credit—a factor that can lower your credit scores.
 That doesn’t mean you should never close an account, but your best bet, if possible, is to stick to no-fee cards.

 Be careful applying for cards in succession.
 When you apply for a new credit card, the card issuer typically requests your credit report—a process known as making a hard inquiry.
 A hard inquiry usually causes your credit scores to drop slightly.
 When a lender accepts your application and you open a new credit account, your scores typically dip a bit more.

 If you invest a little time and research before you sign on, and choose a rewards card that suits your budget and spending habits, you can find a rewards credit card that helps you do more of what you like to do for less money.
 That’s a real bonus.